-In this course, students will learn how to support and configure Windows 10 desktops in an organizational environment.
-Students will develop skills that include learning how to install, customize, and update Windows 10 operating systems.
+In this course, students will learn how to support and configure Windows desktops in an organizational environment.
+Students will develop skills that include learning how to install, customize, and update Windows 10 and later operating systems.
 Students will learn how to managing storage, files, and devices as well as how to configure network connectivity for Windows 10.
-Students will also learn how to secure the Windows 10 OS and protect the data on the device.
-Finally, students will learn how to manage and troubleshoot Windows 10.
+Students will also learn how to secure the Windows client OS and protect the data on the device.
+Finally, students will learn how to manage and troubleshoot Windows clients.

 Module 1: Installing Windows